Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Background and Notation

 Thus the distinction between MRFs and Gibbs state with a nearest neighbour interaction on the level of measures naturally yields a distinction on the level of corresponding cocycles.

 \begin{prop} Let $\mu$ be an MRF and $M$ be a Markov cocycle on $supp(\mu)$ given by

 for any $\Lambda\supset F\cup \partial F$ where $F$ is the set of vertices where $x$ and $y$ differ.
-Then $\mu$ is a Gibbs state with a nearest neighbour interaction if and only if $M$ is a Gibbs cocycle with some nearest neighbour interaction. \end{prop}
+Then $\mu$ is a Gibbs state with a nearest neighbour interaction if and only if $M$ is a Gibbs cocycle with some nearest neighbour interaction. \end{prop} The proof of the proposition follows from the discussions preceding the proposition.